Exploring game development for beginners isn’t just fun – it’s also a great way to learn skills in coding!

 - Cons: uses its own custom language.

-That’s quite a list, but where should you start when you’re discovering how to learn coding?
+That’s quite a list, but where should you start when you’re discovering how to learn coding and game development for beginners?

 I’d recommend trying out a few engines to see which one suits you best, and even reading a bit more about each one.
 If you’re not sure about what types of games you’ll want to create, I’d recommend either Unity or Godot for their versatility.
-However, there is no one right way to become a computer programmer.
+However, there is no one right way to become a computer programmer or even to learn to code games.
 As long as you want to learn, and have the drive to develop your programming skills, any engine is fine.
 Either way, a game engine will help ease the process of learning how to code immensely!

 Creating Your First Game

-You may have an idea of what game you want to create, but I can almost guarantee that the scope is too large, especially for a first computer programming project.
+You may have several ideas for video games you want to create, but I can almost guarantee that the scope is too large, especially for a first computer programming project.
 When first learning to create games and writing code, you need to start small.
 Most people recommend re-creating a simple retro game such as Pong or Breakout.
 These games have a small scope, basic graphics, and simple mechanics.

 Okay, so we’re ready to make a game but what do we actually make first?
 I always like to start with the player controller.
 That being a platformer character or a paddle from Pong, try and create the player first and we can build out from there.